 This is an independent Tribunal made up of a legally qualified Chair (a serving or retired Judge) and the side members are ex-professional players.

 The Tribunal will consider all evidence presented to them by the Player and the Compliance Manager (on behalf of the Match Review Panel.)
+Each party can present one clip of a similar charged incident from the previous two years to support their case.

 The Tribunal then determine if the Player is guilty of an offence, the grade of that offence and what the appropriate sanction should be.
 Sanctioning decisions are made pursuant to the On Field Sentencing Guidelines.